RyoWakabayashi/ios-example-app/README.md

-# TodoApp iOS: An iOS Sample App
+# YoloApp iOS: An iOS Sample App

 This xcode project wraps the [Desktop Sample App](https://github.com/elixir-desktop/desktop-example-app) to run on an iPhone.

 ## How to build & run

-1. Install the custom OTP version on your machine (*see known todos)
+1. Install the custom OTP version on your machine (*see known yolos)
 1. Install xcode from the app store.
 1. Install brew, elixir, git, carthage, npm